UnquietCode/Flapi/README.md

 classes and their methods.
 Once everything is wired together you can make use of your new API!

-See [Home](the wiki) for more information on how to get started.
+See [the wiki](Home) for more information on how to get started.
 You might also find some useful examples in the src/test directory.